Here Are The Places That Have Scrapped Columbus Day And Celebrate Indigenous Peoples Day Instead

 Indigenous Peoples Day recognizes Native Americans, who were the first inhabitants of the land that later became the United States of America.
 Advocates for the switch argue that Columbus didn’t discover the Americas but did pave the way for a brutal period of colonization.

 Celebrated the second Monday of October to honor the day the Italian sailor, Christopher Columbus, arrived in the Americas on Oct.
-12, 1492, the national holiday has become increasingly controversial as many question the ethics of celebrating a day that marked the beginning of some dark times for countless indigenous Americans, CNN pointed out.
+12, 1492, the national holiday has become increasingly controversial as many have questioned the ethics of celebrating a day that marked the beginning of some dark times for countless indigenous Americans, CNN pointed out.

 “The arc of history bends not only toward justice, but toward reason,” the mayor of Somerville, Massachusetts, Joe Curtatone, wrote on Facebook when announcing the city’s decision last month, as per the CNN report.
 “Columbus Day is a relic of an outdated and oversimplified version of history.”